raspberrypilearning/cd-sebento-scratch-2/en/step_4.md

 title: Do I have to wait for the old code to run all the time?
 ---

-If, like me, you don't want to go through the **whole** program every time you want to test a new bit of code, then you can move it out of the way for the moment!
+If, like me, you don't want to go through the **whole** program every time you want to test a new bit of code, then you can move the parts you don't need out of the way for the moment!

 + Detatch all the code from the previous card from the green flag block and drag it off to one side – but don't get rid of it entirely!
 Just leave it in a space on the current sprite panel.